JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p2-traffic-signs/traffic-sign-classifier-project/README.md

 * The sample size is small with only seven images.
 That means that one image accounts for over 14 percentage points (a large step).
 The model classified five traffic signs correctly and two incorrectly.

 * The sign **Beware of Ice/Snow** contains a relatively complex snowflake symbol.
-As you can see from an example sign, the network's top three prediction got the shape and outline of the sign, but the model failed to determine what exactly was inside the sign.
+The network's top three prediction include the shape and outline of the sign, but the model failed to determine what exactly was in the sign's center.
 The shape is too intricate; this might be evidence that the network architecture is not robust enough to handle complex symbols.

 ![Beware of Ice/Snow](https://github.com/JLee21/Udacity-Self-Driving-Car-NanoDegree/blob/master/p2-traffic-signs/traffic-sign-classifier-project/write-up/test-1.JPG)